mpeeples2008/ArchNetSci/_book/index.md

 * Share links to these online resources on social media using the [#archnetworks](https://twitter.com/search?q=%23archnetworks&src=typed_query) hashtag
 * Please cite the book *and* the Online Companion if you use methods or code from this document
 * Star the [GitHub project repository](https://github.com/mpeeples2008/ArchNetSci) and contribute to the project
-* [Join our Discord](https://discord.gg/Z9UXwjASM5) and invite other interested people
+* [Join the Computational Archaeology Discord](https://discord.gg/Z9UXwjASM5) and invite other interested people
 * Share articles, teaching resources, data, or other archaeological network materials for posting on our associated website [(archnetworks.net)](https://archnetworks.net)

 ## Project License{-}